 I’m writing this bit in hospital!
 It’s a very nice hospital and the nurses are as helpful as they can be with my little Spanish-English dictionary.
 We got on the road early, there’s really little choice once the walkers start rustling their plastic bags from 4am onwards.
 We were in Leon by 10am – lovely Cathedral.
 Lou saw the ‘bike boys’ from Puenta del Rey, who seemed bemused that we got there first.
 They were pointing at our bikes in a confused manner, but waved happily when they saw us.
 I think they’re convinced we ride through the night.

 We wandered around aimlessly in search of a taxi.
 We eventually got a cab by flagging down one that was already occupied and getting him to radio a friend.
-He took us straight to ‘Urgencias’.
+He took us straight to ‘Urgencias’ which is a handy Spanish word that means Emergency Room.
 Pathetic efforts to get admitted followed, with Lou pointing at her ear, looking sad and waving her E111 form at anyone would look at it.
 I think there are four people ahead of us but I don’t suppose it’s sequential.
 Nobody looks horribly ill, although we were overtaken by a lady on a stretcher from the ambulance.

 It would be quite nice if they could patch up my finger, which hurts, and take a look at my ring fingers, which have developed a strange circulation issue, my knees which are creaking and the nasty saddle rash on my bum, oh, and my lips which are burned and really sore today.